 There are different ways of replacing missing teeth.
 Tooth replacement can be accomplished with implants or a permanent bridge.
 Tooth loss is one of the most destructive issues that can affect your smile.
-In some cases, it’s the worst-case scenario for aggressive dental disease, while at other times, teeth are lost to accidental damage that can’t exactly be prevented.
-Although tooth loss is common, it isn’t natural; with every tooth lost, your mouth’s ability to function is negatively affected.
+It can be caused by aggressive dental diseases, or simply the teeth is lost due to trauma.
+Unfortunately, tooth loss is common.
+Every tooth you lose reduces your bite stability.
 Not to mention, the gaps left in your smile can have a serious impact on your confidence.
 Modern dental bridgework can address this issue.

 A bridge is a prosthetic dental device that can replace your lost tooth or teeth and literally bridge the gap.
-Aside from the cosmetic benefits of restoring your smile, a dental bridge can help restore your mouth’s balance, allowing you to bite and chew properly again.
+Aside from the cosmetic benefits of restoring your smile, a dental bridge can help restore your mouth’s balance.
+It will maintain your bite and allow you to chew properly again.

 Supporting Dental Bridgework

-Accepting the fact that you’ve lost teeth and need to replace them isn’t always easy, but once you have, then Dr. Fondriest can help you decide if a bridge is the right choice.
-If you’ve lost a single tooth or multiple teeth in a row, then a bridge can be placed to fill the gap and restore the ranks of your smile.
-A conventional bridge consists of the appropriate number of replacement teeth (usually between one and three) with a dental crown on either side of the appliance.
+Accepting the fact that you’ve lost teeth and need to replace them isn’t always easy.
+Once you have, then Dr. Fondriest can help you decide if a bridge is the right choice.
+If you’ve lost a one or more teeth, then a bridge can be placed to fill the gap.
+A conventional bridge consists of teeth on both sides of a gap supporting the bridge.
 The supporting teeth are each called an abutment tooth.
 The bordering crowns are bonded to the teeth adjacent to the gap, and they hold the bridge steady.
-To accommodate the dental crowns, Dr. Fondriest will prepare the abutment teeth by slightly reshaping them to allow the crowns to fit snugly.
+The dentist must make room for the thickness of the dental crowns that sit on the abutments.
+Your dentist will prepare the abutment teeth by slightly reshaping them to allow the crowns to fit snugly.

 Common Concerns with Dental Bridgework

-Many patients who visit our office have already had a modern dental bridge placed, but experience problems due to an uncomfortable fit or dislodging.
-Improper placement or sizing problems can lead to a host of difficulties, including an increased risk of infection for the abutment teeth if the supportive dental crowns don’t fit correctly.
-With years of experience in restorative and prosthetic dentistry, Dr. Fondriest can examine the site of your tooth loss, including the surrounding tissues and teeth, to determine the best method for replacing your tooth bridge.
-Often, Dr. Fondriest may recommend supporting your new bridge on one or more dental implants, which mimic your teeth’s roots and can eliminate the need to modify healthy teeth for support.
+Many patients who visit our office have already had a dental bridge placed.
+They come because they have experienced problems due to an uncomfortable fit or dislodging.
+Improper placement or sizing problems can lead to a host of difficulties.
+This includes an increased risk of infection for the abutment teeth.
+With years of experience in restorative and prosthetic dentistry, Dr. Fondriest can examine the site of your tooth loss.
+He can determine the best method for replacing your missing tooth.
+Often, Dr. Fondriest may recommend supporting your new bridge on one or more dental implants.
+These titanium screws can mimic your teeth’s roots and can eliminate the need to modify healthy teeth for support.

 Dental Implants and Fixed Bridges

 A dental implant is a titanium root device that’s surgically placed into the jawbone.
-Implants are made from titanium because the metal is biocompatible; as your jawbone heals, it accepts the titanium as biologically compatible and fuses to the implant’s surface.
-With one or more dental implants (depending on the size of your dental bridgework), Dr. Fondriest can custom-create a sturdier, more durable modern dental bridge that closely resembles the construct of your natural teeth.
-Since there’s no need to attach crowns to healthy teeth, the risk of infection or damage from an ill-fitting bridge is significantly reduced.
+Implants are made from titanium because this metal is biocompatible.
+As your jawbone heals, it accepts the titanium as biologically compatible and fuses to the implant’s surface.
+Dr. Fondriest can custom create more durable bridgework supported by two or three implants.
+It will closely resemble your original natural teeth.

 Addressing Other Patterns of Tooth Loss

-The unique nature of dental bridgework makes it ideal for certain patterns of tooth loss, like a single lost tooth or a few lost teeth in a row.
-If you’re missing teeth that aren’t adjacent to each other, or if you’ve lost all of your teeth on one or both of your dental ridges, then a bridge won’t suffice.
-A partial or full denture, however, can be designed to match your specific condition, and dentures can also be supported on a series of dental implants for advanced support.
-If you’re looking for the optimal replacement for your lost teeth, or wish to improve your current tooth bridge or denture, then speak with Dr. Fondriest about the possibility of dental implants.
+The unique nature of dental bridgework makes it ideal for certain patterns of tooth loss.
+It is best with a single lost tooth or a few lost teeth in a row.
+If you’re missing teeth that aren’t adjacent to each other, then a single bridge won’t suffice.
+A partial or full denture, can be designed to match your specific condition.
+Dentures can also be supported on a series of dental implants for advanced support.

 Benefits of Dental Bridgework